verilator/verilator/README.rst

 as `Icarus Verilog`_.
 Another 2-10x speedup might be gained from multithreading (yielding 200-1000x total over interpreted simulators).

-Verilator has typically similar or better performance versus closed-source Verilog simulators (e.g., Carbon Design Systems Carbonator, Modelsim/Questa, Cadence Incisive/NC-Verilog, Synopsys VCS, VTOC, and Pragmatic CVer/CVC).
+Verilator has typically similar or better performance versus closed-source Verilog simulators (e.g., Aldec Riviera-Pro, Cadence Incisive/NC-Verilog, Mentor ModelSim/Questa, Synopsys VCS, VTOC, and Pragmatic CVer/CVC).
 But, Verilator is open-sourced, so you can spend on computes rather than licenses.
 Thus, Verilator gives you the best simulation cycles/dollar.

 Installation & Documentation